Special Needs Programs

 The J.N.
 Somers Yad Hebrew School for Children

 with Special Needs

 Children with special needs who are aged five and older participate in the Yad program on Sunday mornings during the school year.
-Starting in the fall of 2016, classes will be held at Temple Torat Emet, in Boynton Beach.
+Classes are held at Temple Torat Emet, in Boynton Beach.
 The goal of the Yad Hebrew School is to bring to our children the richness of their Jewish heritage and to foster pride and self-assurance in their identity as valued members of the Jewish community.
 Regardless of a child’s learning ability, we believe all Jewish children deserve open gateways for participation in Jewish learning experiences and important Jewish rites of passage – such as Bar or Bat Mitzvah.

 The Yad Hebrew School is designed to serve children who primarily attend self-contained classes in public or non-public special education facilities and who, because of their special needs, often find it difficult to learn effectively in a traditional Hebrew school environment.

 Children in the Yad Hebrew School have varying disabilities that include autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), communication disorders, Down Syndrome and developmental disabilities.
 It is staffed by dedicated, creative teachers who bring life experience and a wealth of formal training in Jewish education to the classroom.
 They are ably assisted by responsible volunteers who are intuitive, enthusiastic and creative.
 Between staff and volunteers, we provide almost a 1:1 student-teacher ratio.

 The Yad Hebrew School curriculum consists of learning about holidays, Jewish living, prayers, mitzvot, blessings, and Hebrew.
 Classes are taught using various techniques including visual and tactile aids - such as iPads, music, movement, and art.